 The Last Post was played by Year 11 student Alex.

-Claire Daley, Head of History, gave an address exploring ‘the forgotten of the forgotten’ of World War One – the ninety-five thousand Chinese farm labourers, who volunteered to leave their remote villages and work for Britain in the First World War as part of the Chinese Labour Corps.
+Claire Daly, Head of History, gave an address exploring ‘the forgotten of the forgotten’ of World War One – the ninety-five thousand Chinese farm labourers, who volunteered to leave their remote villages and work for Britain in the First World War as part of the Chinese Labour Corps.

 The contribution made by the Chinese Labour Corps was barely recognised at the end of the war in 1918, and has been practically obliterated since.
 There is no tribute to them among Britain's forty thousand war memorials.
 Indeed, there are no descendants in Britain because they were refused any right to settle after the war and many of the records of their service were destroyed in the Blitz of the Second World War.